espocrm/documentation/docs/development/metadata/app-language.md

 *string*

-If a user have access to the scope, they will have access to translations defined by a key.
+If a user has access to the scope, they will have access to translations defined by a key.

 ### field

 *string*

-If a user have access to the field (of a scope), they will have access to translations defined by a key.
+If a user has access to the field (of a scope), they will have access to translations defined by a key.

 ### anyScopeList

 *string[]*

-If a user have access to any of listed scopes, they will have access to translations defined by a key.
+If a user has access to any of listed scopes, they will have access to translations defined by a key.